-The American Name Society requests nominations for the “Names of the Year for 2015”.
-The names selected will be ones that best illustrate, through their creation and/or use during the past 12 months, important trends in the culture of the United States and Canada.
+The American Name Society requests nominations for the “Names of the Year for 2017”.
+The names selected will be ones that best illustrates, through their creation and/or use during the past 12 months, important trends in the culture of the United States and Canada.

 Nominations are called for in the four following categories:

 Personal Names: Names or nicknames of individual real people, animals, or hurricanes.